-Enquires from adult male singers are always welcome; previous musical experience would be beneficial but is not necessary.
+Enquires from adult singers are always welcome; previous musical experience would be beneficial but is not necessary.

 A number of choral scholarship bursaries are available for young people aged 15 to 25.
 Choral scholars should already be confident singers with good sight-reading skills, and are selected by interview and audition.
 Choral scholars are committed to maintaining and developing musical standards, and gain experience in church music.